StateLang/StateLang/README.md

 # SMC
 ## The State Machine Compiler

 SMC is a Java application that translates a state transition table into a program that implements the described state machine.
-Output languages include Java, C, C++, Mermaid, or PlantUML.
+Output languages include Java, C, C++, PlantUML, or Mermaid.
 Adding other languages is trivial.

 ### Command Line
 `java -jar smc.jar -l <language> -o <directory> -f <flags> <input-file>`

- * `<language>` is either `C`, `Cpp`, or `Java`.
+ * `<language>` is either `C`, `Cpp`, `Java`, `PlantUML`, or `Mermaid`.
  * `<directory>` is the output directory.
 Your new state machine will be written there.
  * `<flags>`
  	- `package:package_name`, currently for Java only, will put the appropriate `package` statement in the generated code.